7 Factors That Insurance Companies Consider

 Automobile insurance companies take a great deal of information into consideration when they determine what your premium will be.
 Here are some of the factors that are used, and why they matter:

 Many people do not know that insurance companies base auto insurance rates on where their customers live.
 So, if your geographic location exhibits large numbers of claims or high rates of theft or vandalism, in order to offset these costs, your rate will likely be higher.
 Where you park your car (on the street or in a garage), as well as anti-theft features present on your vehicle, can affect your rates as well.
-If you want a reliable car insurance agency to cover you, then make sure you check out these Motor Trade Trends.

 Age, Gender, and Marital Status